-A pretty gluten-free birthday cake recipe with moist low carb cake and sugar free frosting.
+A pretty gluten-free low carb birthday cake recipe with moist low carb cake and sugar free frosting.
 The cake is filled with sugar free raspberry jam and lemon whipped cream.

 Since it’s my birthday today, I wanted to celebrate with a pretty birthday cake.
 I actually made the cake yesterday and since I had all of the other recipes ready (the sugar-free raspberry jam and the sugar-free French buttercream frosting) I only had to concern myself with preparing and assembling the cake.